Beauty and the Beast: Villeneuve's original version

-A widower merchant lives in a mansion with his twelve children (six sons and six daughters).
-All his daughters are very beautiful, but the youngest daughter was named “little beauty,” for she was the most gorgeous among all of them.
-She continued to be named “Beauty” until she was a young adult.
-She was the most lovely, as well as kind, well-read, and pure of heart; while the elder sisters, in contrast, are cruel, selfish, vain, spoiled and were jealous of the little beauty.
+A widowed merchant lives in a mansion in a city with his twelve children: six sons and six daughters.
+All his daughters are very beautiful, but the youngest, Beauty, is the loveliest.
+Beauty is also kind and pure of heart; her elder sisters, in contrast, are cruel, selfish, and jealous of Beauty.

-The merchant eventually loses all of his wealth in a tempest at sea, which sinks most of his merchant fleet.
-He and his children are consequently forced to live in a small cottage in a forest and work for a living.
+The merchant and his children become poor when their house burns down, and his ships are lost.
+The family of thirteen is forced to move to a small cottage in the countryside and work for a living.
 While Beauty makes a firm resolution to adjust to rural life with a cheerful disposition, her sisters do not and mistake her determination for stupidity.

-Some years later, the merchant hears that one of the trade ships he had sent has arrived back in port, having escaped the destruction of its companions.
-Before leaving, he asks his children if they wish for him to bring any gifts back for them.
+Two years later, the merchant hears that one of his trade ships has returned.
+Before leaving to retrieve it, and possibly their fortune, he asks his children if they wish for him to bring any gifts back for them.
 His oldest daughters ask for clothing, jewels, and the finest dresses possible as they think that his wealth has returned.
-Beauty asks for nothing but her father to be safe, but when he insists on buying her a present, she is satisfied with the promise of a rose, as none grow in their part of the country.
-The merchant, to his dismay, finds that his ship's cargo has been seized to pay his debts, leaving him penniless and unable to buy his children's presents.
+Beauty asks for nothing but her father to return home safely, but when he insists on buying her a present, she is satisfied with the promise of a rose.

-During his return, the merchant becomes lost during a vicious storm.
-Seeking shelter, he comes upon a castle.
+When he arrives to the port to see his ship the merchant is dismayed to learn that his colleagues have already sold the cargo, thus leaving him penniless and unable to buy his daughters' presents.
+During his trip back home the merchant becomes lost in a vicious snowstorm.
+Seeking shelter, he comes upon a castle surrounded by lifelike statues.
 Seeing that no one is home, the merchant sneaks in and finds tables inside laden with food and drink, which seem to have been left for him by the castle's invisible owner.
 The merchant accepts this gift and spends the night there.

-The next morning, the merchant has come to view the palace as his own possession and is about to leave to fetch his children when he sees a rose garden and recalls that Beauty had desired a rose.
-The merchant quickly plucks the loveliest rose he can find, and is about to pluck more to create a bouquet only to end up being confronted by a hideous "Beast" who tries to kill him for stealing of his most precious possession even after accepting his hospitality.
-The merchant begs to be set free, revealing that he had only picked the rose as a gift for his youngest daughter.
-The Beast agrees to let him give the rose to Beauty, but only if the merchant brings one of his daughters to take his place without deception; he makes it clear that she must agree to take his place while under no illusions about her predicament.
+The next morning, he is about to leave when he sees a rose garden and recalls that Beauty had desired a rose.
+The merchant quickly plucks the loveliest rose he can find.
+He is then confronted by a hideous "Beast" who tries to kill him for stealing his most precious possession even after accepting his hospitality.
+The merchant begs to be let go, revealing that he had only picked the rose as a gift for his youngest daughter.
+The Beast agrees to let him go, but only if he brings one of his daughters back to live with the Beast instead.
+He makes it clear that she must agree while under no illusions about her predicament.